codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/create-codefresh-account.md

 %}

 ## Step 1: Select your Identity Provider
-As the first step in setting up ypur account in Codefresh, select the identity provider (IdP) to use.
+As the first step in setting up your account in Codefresh, select the identity provider (IdP) to use.
 Codefresh currently supports the following IdPs:
 * GitHub
 * Bitbucket